ArvinZJC/ShSzStockHelper-Windows/ShSzStockHelper/README.md

 ## ATTENTION

-1. By 17 January 2021, everything looks good with Visual Studio 2019 (Version: 16.8.4) + Windows Presentation Foundation (WPF) with .NET Core 3.1.
+1. By 23 February 2021, everything looks good with Visual Studio 2019 (Version: 16.8.4) + Windows Presentation Foundation (WPF) with .NET Core 3.1.
 Additionally, I would like to thankfully acknowledge Syncfusion for [its powerful WPF UI controls and libraries](https://www.syncfusion.com/wpf-ui-controls), which save much development time.
 2. Most of icon images used by the application are from [Material Design Icons](https://material.io/resources/icons/?style=baseline) and [Flaticon](https://www.flaticon.com/).
 3. The main NuGet packages used in the application are listed in the following table.